 § 47.
 Prevention and control of infectious animal diseases in wild animal populations

-(1) The prevention and control of infectious animal diseases in wild animal populations will be organised by the Veterinary and Food Board in co-operation with the Environmental Inspectorate and natural and legal persons who hold hunting or fishing rights.
+(1) The prevention and control of infectious animal diseases in wild animal populations will be organised by the Veterinary and Food Board and the Environmental Board in cooperation with persons who hold hunting or fishing rights.